-- Be on the lookout for any anomalies (i.e. why is it that the father’s name is different on two copies of the same birth certificate?)
+- Be on the lookout for any anomalies (i.e. why is the father’s name different on two copies of the same birth certificate?)

 - Is there a common theme in terms of the occupations of your ancestors?
 Is there a trade that seems to be passed down along the generations?

 - Check out your family’s various coats of arms.
 What do you think they say about the ‘character’ of that branch of your family and why?
 Can you design your own?

 - Are there any definite or rumored celebrities, famous historical characters?

 - What could you keep of your family tree and what could you tweak to make a more ‘interesting’ piece of fiction?

 Now for something completely different.
 As an exercise, close your eyes and picture your current family circumstances and the age you’re living in.
 Then cast your mind forward two hundred years from now and picture one of your descendants.

 They’re researching their family history and after a couple of glitches involving lost files, eventually come across you.

 What information and sources have they discovered to piece your life together?
 Where are the missing pieces?
 What opinion do they form of you based on this?

 Rewrite the History Books